Ushijima Shrine in Tokyo

 Top:

-Mitsu-torii - At the entrance of the Ushijima Shinto Shrine is this unique wooden torii gate, also known as Miwa-torii (Three shrine gates), located.
+Mitsu-torii - This unique wooden torii gate, also known as Miwa-torii (Three shrine gates), is located at the entrance of the Ushijima Shinto Shrine.
 It consists of a large central gate and two smaller connected ones.
-The reason for this is the Shinto Shrine is dedicated to three gods and they deserve separate entrances.
+The reason for this is that the Shinto Shrine is dedicated to three gods, and they deserve separate entrances.

-Kaguraden - It is a music stage, where every 5 years in September during the Ushijima Shrine Grand Festival many events happening.
+Kaguraden - It is a music stage where many events take place every September during the Ushijima Shrine Grand Festival, which occurs every five years.

 Honden - The main building is made out of hinoki cypress wood with many beautiful carvings on display.
 The architectural style is called Gongen Dukuri.
-The construction is dating back to 1181.
+The construction dates back to 1181.

 Haiden - The main prayer or worship hall of Ushijima has a beautiful feature above its entrance.
-The carved dragon stands as a symbol to bring fishermen and farmers nice weather and to protect the local people from fire.
+The carved dragon stands as a symbol of bringing fishermen and farmers nice weather and protecting the local people from fire.

-Sumida Park - located along the Sumida river and belongs to the best cherry blossom viewing spots in Japan
+Sumida Park - The park is located along the Sumida River and belongs to the best cherry blossom viewing spots in Japan.

 Festival & Events (dates can change without notice)